ibdiab/hex-viewer/README.md

 9. Linux Example (Debian, Arch, Fedora, etc.): `/home/user/Desktop/example3.txt` Make sure you're entering your actual file's path.
 These are just examples for guidance.

 10. MAC OS Example: `/Users/user1/Documents/game.iso` Make sure you're entering your actual file's path.
 These are just examples for guidance.

+11. *OPTIONAL*: After you're done viewing the hexadecimal code, you may open the file ending in `.hex.txt` for further analysis and/or debugginf if you wish.
+It's created in the same directory as the script.